Linnyp/blogtest/blog/ord-cli-vs-ord-x.md

 ## Introduction

 Bitcoin Ordinals have opened up a whole new way to store and trade unique digital assets directly on the Bitcoin blockchain.
-While the concept is straightforward — embedding data like images, text, or other files into individual satoshis — the actual process of creating an inscription can vary dramatically depending on the method you choose.
+While the concept is straightforward (embedding data like images, text, or other files into individual satoshis) the actual process of creating an inscription can vary dramatically depending on the method you choose.

 Two of the most common approaches are using **Ord CLI**, a command-line tool for creating inscriptions, and **Ord-X**, a browser-based launchpad designed to make the process simpler.
 Both achieve the same end result, but they take very different paths to get there.

----

 ## The Traditional Way – Using Ord CLI